simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 * The plugins are expected to provide atomic key-modifying operations automatically, wherever possible, using backend-specific lock/or atomic operations mechanisms.
-* A plugin may choose to cache data for key quering operations, keeping in mind each plugin instance only remains active for the duration of the catalog instance (compile).
+* A plugin may choose to cache data for key querying operations, keeping in mind each plugin instance only remains active for the duration of the catalog instance (compile).
 * Each plugin may choose to offer a retry option, to minimize failed catalog